☎ (346) 250-5000 ✉ info@recenterhouston.com

 Recenter Houston

-Substance addiction is a largely misunderstood public health problem.
-The solution is peer support, structure, and accountability.
+Substance addiction is a largely misunderstood public health concern.
+Recenter has found an effective solution in peer support, structure, and promoting accountability.
 Recenter equips people suffering from addiction with the tools to rebuild and reclaim their lives.

 Assist